mozilla/treeherder/docs/dataload.rst

 * enabled: true

 In the schedule section you can choose between a simple interval and a crontab-like definition.
-Choose the one the suits better your needings.
+Choose the one that best suits your needs.

 In the arguments section, insert the url of the buildapi service that you want to fetch: